architect-templates/react/README.md

 from local development all the way to production.
 Follow these steps to clone this repository and run the application locally.

-Once the deployment has completed, you can reach your new service by going to http://api.arc.localhost.
-Architect handles
+Once the deployment has completed, you can reach your new service by going to http://app.arc.localhost.

 ```sh
 # Clone the repository and navigate to this directory